A Creative Writing Club for People Who Love to Garden

 The Grow Write Guild is a writing prompt series (created by Gayla Trail) to help those of us who want to write about our gardens and our gardening experiences, but are looking for a little help or a community of likeminded friends to provide support and a gentle kick in the pants.

 Anyone can join!
 The Grow Write Guild is not a professional garden writing club.
 The prompts will not be geared towards How-to garden writing.
 Instead, this is for anyone who wants to write more about their personal experiences and explore Why they garden.
 It is geared towards helping gardeners better appreciate and connect to their gardens, write with more frequency, and perhaps, over time, improve writing skills.

 Every 2 weeks I will post a garden writing prompt.
 Some prompts will be short and simple.
 Others will be written to encourage a longer essay form response.
 I’m mixing it up to keep things interesting and the workload manageable.

 Write your response.
 You can do this on pieces of paper, in a notebook journal, on your computer, a typewriter, or wherever you prefer to write.
 You can post it publicly to your own blog or keep it private if you prefer.
 Heck, you can even try turning your responses into poetry or artwork rather than writing full sentences.
 It’s up to you.
 The point is to get you creating more often.

 Please include a link back to the original prompt.
 I have also provided a few graphic badges that you can place on your website if you’d like.

 Come back to this website within the next two weeks and post a link to your response on the original prompt post.
-If you prefer to keep it public, I’d still love it if you came back to tell us how that particular prompt worked out for you.
+If you prefer to keep it private, I’d still love it if you came back to tell us how that particular prompt worked out for you.
 This feedback really helps me in tailoring the direction I take when planning future prompts.